Starpoint School District seeks to move wrestling team lawsuit to federal court

 Caruso, at this time, has also granted a request to close his courtroom to the public and the news media during hearings he conducts in connection with the case.

-The Gazette is weighing its legal options if the courts continue to seal documents and block access to the proceedings.
+The US&J is weighing its legal options if the courts continue to seal documents and block access to the proceedings.

 The lawsuit seeks to overturn the "emergency removal" of the wrestlers from classes at Starpoint High School.
 The removal order, issued by Superintendent Sean M. Croft, indicates that the district has "conducted an individualized safety and risk analysis" and that the two suspended students "pose an immediate threat to the physical health and safety of students" at the high school.